Running out of ammo

-Ukraine could face a shortage of ammunition in the second half of this year unless the West invests in new production as stocks are already running low and the existing production can’t keep up with the rate of fire as the fighting becomes a grinding war of attrition, a study by the Center for Strategic & International Studies (CSIS) warned in a recent study.
+Ukraine could face a shortage of ammunition in the second half of this year unless the West invests in new production, as stocks are already running low and the existing production can’t keep up with the rate of fire as the fighting becomes a grinding war of attrition, the Center for Strategic & International Studies (CSIS) has warned in a recent study.

-Since the war started Ukraine has been increasingly supplied by the West with materiel starting with the US made Javelin missiles up to most recently the UK promise of 14 Challenger 2 main battle tanks.
-Just the US has committed and promised a total of $113bn worth of arms.
+Since the war started Ukraine has been increasingly supplied by the West with materiel, starting with the US-made Javelin missiles and up to most recently the UK promise of 14 Challenger 2 main battle tanks, just the US has committed and promised a total of $113bn worth of arms.
 Ukraine’s own military production facilities have been largely destroyed by an unrelenting Russian missile barage.

-Having sent most of its Soviet-era stock of arms and ammo much of which was inherited by the 2004 EU accession countries, former Warsaw Pact members, that was compatible with Ukraine’s own legacy weapons, increasingly the Nato members are dipping into their own stocks of modern western made weapons.
+Having sent most of its Soviet-era stock of arms and ammo, much of which was inherited by the 2004 EU accession countries, former Warsaw Pact members, that was compatible with Ukraine’s own legacy weapons, increasingly the Nato members are dipping into their own stocks of modern Western made weapons.
 And those stocks are starting to run low.

 “It’s getting harder and harder,” Republican Mike Quigley, a member of the House Intelligence Committee, told CNN.
 “This is a war we thought would be over in days but now could be years.
 At a time when global supply chains are melting down, the West is going to have a very difficult time to meet demands at this very high level.”

-The degree to which weapons stockpiles are running low varies system by system, as the US defence wdindustrial base is better equipped to ramp up production of some weapons, while others are more difficult – or the production line has been shut down altogether and can’t be easily resumed.
+The degree to which weapons stockpiles are running low varies system by system, as the US defence and industrial base is better equipped to ramp up production of some weapons, while others are more difficult – or the production line has been shut down altogether and can’t be easily resumed.

-The problem is after years of fighting asymmetric wars against terror organisations like Al Qaeda and Boko Haram the West has shut down its conventional arms production and focused more on developing high tech precision arms.
-As the US in particular relies on private companies to produce arms, if there are no orders for a particular weapon or munition then the companies simply shut that production line down.
+The problem is that, after years of fighting asymmetric wars against terror organisations like Al Qaeda and Boko Haram, the West has shut down its conventional arms production and focused more on developing high-tech precision arms.
+As the US in particular relies on private companies to produce arms; if there are no orders for a particular weapon or munitions then the companies simply shut that production line down.

 It has left the West ill-equipped to supply the classic confrontation that is the Ukrainian war, where hundreds of thousands of troops face off against hundreds of thousands of opponents, burning through thousands of rounds of artillery shells and hundreds of missiles a week.

-Reluctant of getting sucked into a direct confrontation with Russia and mindful of the cost of putting their economies on a war footing, the West has been reluctant to invest into building up military production to supply Ukraine in a long war with Russia.
+Wary of getting sucked into a direct confrontation with Russia and mindful of the cost of putting their economies on a war footing, the West has been reluctant to invest into building up military production to supply Ukraine in a long war with Russia.

 But increasingly it looks like a long war is on the cards.
 Russian President Vladimir Putin said in December that he expects a “long war” in Ukraine, but that he saw “no sense” in mobilising additional soldiers at this point.

-Ukraine intelligence predicted a second mass mobilisation in January to follow the partial mobilisation that started on September 21 and this week said Russia is trying to build a 2-million strong army.
+Ukraine intelligence predicted a second mass mobilisation in January to follow the partial mobilisation that started on September 21 and this week said Russia is trying to build a 2mn-strong army.
 Mobilisation units, including legislative amendments and the preparation of educational centres, are already underway in Russia and last week the Duma ended the military service exemption for fathers of three or more children.
-Both sides are reportedly preparing for major counter offensives in the spring.
+Both sides are reportedly preparing for major counter-offensives in the spring.

 With a deep gulf between both sides’ starting position for peace talks – Russia wants Ukraine to concede the four regions it annexed in September, while Kyiv says it won’t start talks until Russia retreats to beyond the 1991 borders – there is little hope of a ceasefire anytime soon.